Delta4AI/OntoloViz/docs/ontology-handoff.md

 ### Behind a reverse proxy (sub-path)

-When fronted by a reverse proxy under a sub-path (e.g. `/ontoloviz/`), build the SPA with `VITE_BASE=/ontoloviz/ make build` so asset and `/api` URLs carry the prefix, and have the proxy strip it (nginx: trailing-slash `proxy_pass`).
+When fronted by a reverse proxy under a sub-path (e.g. `/ontoloviz/`), no special build is needed — the default relative-base build resolves asset and `/api` URLs relative to the page.
+Just have the proxy strip the prefix (nginx: trailing-slash `proxy_pass`).
 Everything then lives under the one prefix:

 ```bash
 # Another app pushes an ontology through the proxy and builds the open link: